Understanding mental health in autistic children

 - Risky behaviour: Engaging in activities that are uncharacteristic and potentially harmful.

-- Physical changes: significant weight gain or loss, changes in appetite.
+- Physical changes: Significant weight gain or loss, changes in appetite.

-- Sleep patterns: changes in sleep patterns or insomnia.
+- Sleep patterns: Changes in sleep patterns or insomnia.

-- Self-harm: engaging in any form of self-injurious behaviour or harm.
+- Self-harm: Engaging in any form of self-injurious behaviour or harm.

-- Suicidal thoughts: any indication that your child displays suicidal behaviours or thoughts.
+- Suicidal thoughts: Any indication that your child displays suicidal behaviours or thoughts.

 Diagnosing mental health challenges in children with autism